The GIT in Israel

 Overall, we have new GIT members joining our highly experienced GIT Team.
 Those who have been training with us for 10 years and others between 20 and 30 years, are the spearhead of KMG.

 Some GITs have been training and competing in other martial arts, some are excellent in business and other have high skills related to security and jobs concerned governmental task forces.
-Indeed, within us, there are a lot of capabilities, knowledge, capacities and a strong passion to assist and contribute our KMG organization.
+Indeed, within us, there are a lot of capabilities, knowledge, capacities and a strong passion to assist and contribute our KMG organisation.

-So dear Kravers, I sure look forward to the next years to come, where different members of the GIT will be leading different projects, helping more instructors and students to get better and master their Krav Maga skills, and taking our whole organization forward.
+So dear Kravers, I sure look forward to the next years to come, where different members of the GIT will be leading different projects, helping more instructors and students to get better and master their Krav Maga skills, and taking our whole organisation forward.